Wolf3s/xbmc4xbox-python/python/Doc/library/sqlite3.rst

    Registers a callable to convert a bytestring from the database into a custom Python type.
 The callable will be invoked for all database values that are of the type *typename*.
 Confer the parameter *detect_types* of the :func:`connect` function for how the type detection works.
-Note that *typename* and the name of the type in your query are matched in case-insensitive manner.
+Note that the case of *typename* and the name of the type in your query must match!

 .. function:: register_adapter(type, callable)

    Registers a callable to convert the custom Python type *type* into one of SQLite's supported types.
-The callable *callable* accepts as single parameter the Python value, and must return a value of the following types: int, long, float, str (UTF-8 encoded), unicode or buffer.
+The callable *callable* accepts as single parameter the Python value, and must return a value of the following types: int, float, str or bytes.

 .. function:: complete_statement(sql)